 This figures clearly shows that the largest source of the traffic is from External sources, which is likely to be from people watching the videos on social media such as Facebook, Twitter or reddit.
-Using YouTube studio, it is not possible to further differentiate which external source led to the view.
 The second largest single source of traffic is the playlist, which means that many viewers watched several videos in a row from the playlist.
 There is relatively little traffic from within YouTube in the suggested videos and browse features traffic sources.
 This suggests that most of the views come from people within the lead author's social media network, and that YouTube has not included these videos in suggestions to a wider audience.